arinzeuwazurike/dnnls_final_project/README.md

 # LSTM + CLIP Model

-In this experiment, the original CNN-based visual encoder used in the baseline model is replaced with a pretrained CLIP visual encoder.
-The primary goal of this modification is to improve the quality of the learned visual representations and enhance image reconstruction performance, particularly in terms of SSIM and PSNR metrics.
+In this experiment, I replaced the baseline CNN image encoder with a pretrained CLIP visual encoder (`openai/clip-vit-base-patch32`) to improve visual feature extraction and image reconstruction quality.

-The baseline model utilised a lightweight custom CNN to encode image frames into latent representations.
-Although computationally efficient, the CNN was trained from limited data and therefore had limited capability in extracting rich semantic visual features.
-This was reflected in the relatively low SSIM and PSNR scores obtained during baseline evaluation.

-To address this limitation, the CNN encoder was replaced with the vision component of the pretrained CLIP (Contrastive Language–Image Pretraining) model, specifically:

-- `openai/clip-vit-base-patch32`

-CLIP is a large-scale multimodal model developed by OpenAI and trained on millions of image-text pairs using contrastive learning.
-Unlike traditional CNN encoders trained solely for image classification, CLIP learns semantically meaningful visual representations that align images with natural language descriptions in a shared embedding space.
-This enables the model to capture higher-level contextual and semantic information from images.
+The original CNN encoder was lightweight and efficient, but it struggled to capture strong semantic and spatial information, which resulted in low SSIM and PSNR scores.
+To improve this, I used CLIP because it was pretrained on millions of image-text pairs and is able to learn much richer visual representations that align images with language.

-In the modified architecture, the CLIP vision encoder is used as a pretrained feature extractor.
-Input frames are resized to `224 × 224`, normalized using CLIP preprocessing statistics, and passed through the CLIP Vision Transformer (ViT) backbone to obtain high-dimensional visual embeddings.
-These embeddings are then projected into the same latent dimension used by the baseline model in order to maintain compatibility with the existing LSTM decoder and multimodal fusion pipeline.
+The input frames were resized to `224 × 224`, normalized using CLIP preprocessing statistics, and passed through the CLIP Vision Transformer to generate higher-quality visual embeddings.
+These embeddings were then projected into the same latent space used by the existing multimodal pipeline so the LSTM decoder and fusion components could still be used without major architectural changes.

-To improve training stability, a staged training strategy was also introduced.
-During the first **2 epochs**, the image decoder was frozen while the remaining components adapted to the pretrained CLIP representations.
-After this warm-up phase, the image decoder was unfrozen and jointly trained for the remaining **3 epochs**.
-This gradual unfreezing approach helped stabilise optimisation and allowed the decoder to better adapt to the richer semantic features extracted by CLIP.

-In addition, the multimodal loss function was rebalanced to reduce text dominance during optimisation.
-In the baseline setup, the text generation loss contributed more strongly to the total optimisation objective, which could bias training toward textual performance at the expense of image reconstruction quality.
-To address this, the image reconstruction loss was given a higher weighting while the text loss contribution was reduced:
+I also introduced a staged training approach where the image decoder was frozen for the first 2 epochs to allow the model to adapt to the pretrained CLIP features before full joint training.
+In addition, the multimodal loss was rebalanced by increasing image reconstruction weighting and reducing text weighting to help reduce text dominance during training and improve image generation quality.
 ```python
 # Total loss (base + optional improvements)
 W_IM = 3.0